 Product design for all

-Policymakers and the private sector should ensure that products, services, and emerging technologies are created using the principle of universal design Features that allow products to be used by people of many ages and abilities.
-In the context of housing, universal design may include widened doors, accessible kitchens and bathrooms, and other architecturally friendly features that help people remain independent during different life… so that they can be used by the widest range of ability levels and ages.
+Policymakers and the private sector should ensure that products, services, and emerging technologies are created using universal design Features that allow products to be used by people of many ages and abilities.
+In the context of housing, universal design may include widened doors, accessible kitchens and bathrooms, and other architecturally friendly features that help people remain independent during different life… principles.
+This allows them to be used by the widest range of ability levels and ages.

 Inclusivity in the sharing economy